schwartzlab-methods/NEST/vignette/workflow.md

 Change your current working directory to the downloaded NEST repository to run our model.

+## Expected run time

+For a requested 35 Intel Xeon CPUs @ 2.4 Ghz with 150 GB memory, `nest preprocess` takes 5 minutes and `nest postprocess` takes 4 minutes. `nest run` takes 13 hours on a requested with 32GB memory and a 28 GB NVIDIA Tesla V100 GPU.

 ## Data preprocessing

 We first preprocess the data before passing it to NEST.
 It takes two main inputs: spatial transcriptomics dataset and a ligand-receptor database.
 Assuming that the spatial dataset is in "data/V1_Human_Lymph_Node_spatial/" directory and the ligand-receptor database is in 'database/NEST_database.csv', data preprocessing for input graph generation can simply be done as follows: